jito-foundation/jito-solana/priority-fee-sharing/README.md

 ### Alerting

-To set up alerts for your Priority Fee Sharing service:
+It is reccomeneded to create the following alerting condition in grafana:

-1. **PFS Heartbeat Alert**
+**PFS Heartbeat Alert**
-   - Alert if the PFS epoch falls behind the current epoch
-   - Indicates your service may have stopped or encountered issues

-2. **Balance Monitoring**
+  - Alert on PFSHeartbeat on `no data` - this is under `Configure no data and error handling` dropdown.
+Make sure to select `Alerting`, for both options.
-   - Alert if your fee payer account balance drops below `MINIMUM_BALANCE_SOL`
+  - Alert based off of your `vote` account
-   - Ensures you can continue distributing fees

-3. **Distribution Discrepancy**
-   - Alert if the difference between Total Shared and Expected Share exceeds 5%
-   - May indicate distribution issues

 Configure alerts through Grafana's alerting system to notify via your preferred channels (email, Slack, PagerDuty, etc.).